1993 Pot Black

 The 1993 Pot Black was the third of the revived professional invitational snooker tournament, the 21st series altogether and the last series of Pot Black in its traditional form.
 Recording took place on 28 August 1993 and broadcast in the autumn of the same year.
-The tournament was held at Pebble Mill Studios in Birmingham, and had reverted to the traditional format after the 1992 "Timeframe" was unpopular with viewers and players.
+The tournament was held at Pebble Mill Studios in Birmingham for the first time since the original series ended in 1986, and had reverted to the traditional format after the 1992 "Timeframe" was unpopular with viewers and players.
 It featured sixteen professional players in a knock-out system.
 All matches until the semi-final were one-frame shoot-outs, the semi-final was an aggregate score of two frames and the final being contested over the best of three frames.

-Broadcasts were shown on Monday afternoons on BBC1 except the semi-finals and final were for three days and the series started at 15:05 on Monday 6 September 1993.
-David Vine was the new presenter for the series replacing Eamonn Holmes and Ted Lowe remained in the commentary box with some of the players as co-commentators while John Williams refereed the series.
+Broadcasts were shown on Monday afternoons on BBC1 except the semi-finals and final were for three days and the series started at 15:05 on Monday 6 September 1993 and now had two matches in one programme up to the semi-finals.
+David Vine was the new presenter for the series replacing Eamonn Holmes and Ted Lowe remained in the commentary box with some of the players as co-commentators during various episodes while John Williams refereed the series.

 The final was won by Steve Davis beating Mike Hallett 2–0 and winning the Pot Black title for the fourth time beating John Spencer and Eddie Charlton's record of three titles.

+Jimmy White and Alan McManus were expected to feature in the event, but on the day of recording White was unavailable due to an injured toe, and the car that McManus's maager was driving him broke down in Scotland.
+The next two players on the ranking list that could get to the Birmingham venue in time were Peter Edbon and Hallett, and they took up the vacant places.